 Reading more:

 Unit testing involves testing individual units or components of software applications in isolation.
-Developers write unit tests to verify the behavior and functionality of specific units, such as functions, methods, or classes.
-These tests help identify issues at the code level and ensure that each unit works correctly within the system.
+Developers often use frameworks such as JUnit (for Java) or NUnit (for .NET) to write and run these tests.
+Unit tests verify the behavior and functionality of specific units, such as functions, methods, or classes, helping to catch issues at the code level.

 Integration testing focuses on testing the interactions between different components or modules of the software.
-It validates the correct communication and cooperation among various units, ensuring that the integrated system functions as expected.
-Integration testing can be performed incrementally, starting from testing smaller units and gradually moving towards testing the entire system.
+Tools like Postman (for API testing) or SoapUI can be employed to validate communication and cooperation among various units, ensuring that the integrated system functions as expected.

 Functional testing verifies whether the software application meets the specified functional requirements.
-It involves testing the software's features, user interactions, and expected outputs to ensure that it performs the intended functions correctly.
-Functional testing can be manual or automated, depending on the complexity of the application.
+Popular automation solutions include Selenium WebDriver for web applications and Appium for mobile apps.
+These tools allow testers to script user interactions and validate expected outputs.
+Functional testing can be performed manually or automatically, depending on the complexity of the application.

 Reading more: